-Anna Nicole Smith’s tragic death (see here) put a spotlight once again on the record-shattering trust-and-estates litigation she and her former step-son, E. Pierce Marshall (he died in 2006), waged over the vast estate of her former husband, J. Howard Marshall.
-As I’ve previously written about on this blog, this case resulted in a U.S. Supreme Court decision, Marshall v.
-Marshall, viewed by many (including me) as opening the federal court room doors to trust-and-estates litigation to an extent we’ve never seen before (see here).
+Anna Nicole Smith’s tragic death put a spotlight once again on the record-shattering trust-and-estates litigation she and her former step-son, E. Pierce Marshall waged over the vast estate of her former husband, J. Howard Marshall.
+This case resulted in the U.S. Supreme Court’s 2006 decision in Marshall v.
+Marshall, viewed by many (including me) as opening the federal court room doors to trust-and-estates litigation to an extent we’ve never seen before.

-So the timing of an article appearing in the January/February edition of the ABA’s Probate and Property magazine written by California trust-and-estates litigator Dominic J. Campisi was almost eerily prescient.
-This article deserves notice by trust-and-estates litigators everywhere.
+So the timing of an article appearing in the 2007 January/February edition of the ABA’s Probate and Property magazine written by California trust-and-estates litigator Dominic J. Campisi was eerily prescient.
 In Marshall v.
-Marshall — Rashomon Revisited Campisi does a good job of articulating why this case should be viewed as part of a general trend towards greater federal court involvement in trust-and-estates disputes.
+Marshall — Rashomon Revisited, Campisi does a good job of articulating why this case should be viewed as part of a general trend towards greater federal court involvement in trust-and-estates disputes.
 Here’s the conclusion to Campisi’s article, summing up his views nicely:

 J. Howard Marshall, who had taught wills and trusts at Yale Law School, certainly has provided a most intriguing case study for future generations of law students and practitioners.
 The price of a unanimous decision such as Marshall is that many contentious issues are left unresolved in order to reach a common decision.
 The lower courts continue to wrangle over attempts to use federal diversity jurisdiction for probate and trust disputes based on the general conclusions in Marshall.